 Also, like my travel journals, I kept my receipts in my sketchbook, as well.
 You can see one of them, below, on the page facing my first sketch.

-For the line drawing, I was using the waterproof Pigma Micron pen, 08.
-However, even though it’s technically waterproof, I let the ink dry thoroughly before adding any color.
+For the line drawing, I was using waterproof Sakura Pigma Micron pen 08.
+Even though it’s technically waterproof, I let the ink dry thoroughly before adding any color.

 Next, I stopped at the top of the hill, where a man was setting up his beverage stand.

 As I left Boston Common, the State House was glistening in the sun.
 It’s both majestic and approachable at the same time.
 I like that.

 The Shaw Memorial is an amazing work of art, conveying depth with clever use of detailing and perspective.